 - Data reporting standards

 If you have quantitative data, give actual numbers, not only percentages.
 Do not use phrases like ‘around half’ unless supported by underlying numbers.
 Ensure that the denominator is clear throughout the analysis and include where needed.
 Means need standard deviations (SDs); medians need interquartile ranges (IQRs).
-Give 95% CIs and p-values where appropriate.
+Give 95% confidence indicators (CIs) and p-values where appropriate.

-If you have been successful in securing a demo or an oral presentation at the London MSF Scientific Days events you will be contacted by March 5th and asked to confirm participation.
+If you have been successful in securing a demo or an oral presentation at the MSF Scientific Days International (London) event you will be contacted by 10th February and asked to confirm participation.
 Authors of selected abstracts must be available to present in person in London on 14th May 2020.

-If you have not been successful, you will be contacted by March 12th but informed that you may still secure a place at the South Asia or Southern Africa events.
+If you have not been successful, you will be contacted by 24th February but you may still secure a place at the Asia, Latin America or Southern Africa events.

 Abstract editing – oral presentation

-You will receive an edited abstract during the week of March 18th and will have 1 week to respond – the corresponding authors must be available to revise and respond to questions during this week.
-If there is any difficulty in responding to the points raised authors should contact the MSF Scientific Days team (firstname.lastname@example.org) as soon as possible.
+You will receive an edited abstract in week commencing 18th February and will have 1 week to respond – the corresponding authors must be available to revise and respond to questions during this time.
+If there is any difficulty in responding, authors should contact the MSF Scientific Days team (email@example.com) as soon as possible.